Instructions for Health Care Providers

 Health care providers are required to submit bills to workers' compensation carriers via electronic transmission.
 Providers with fewer than 10 employees and for whom workers' compensation represents less than 10 percent of their business are exempt from this requirement.
 Learn more about billing procedures and your options.

 Checking claim status

 Call 800.482.7276 to see if we have a claim on file or to get a claim number.
-You will need the injured worker's full name and/or Social Security number.
+You will need the injured employee's full name and/or Social Security number.

-TDI has adopted the Official Disability Guidelines (ODG) for workers' compensation medical treatment in Texas.
+Texas Department of Insurance has adopted the Official Disability Guidelines (ODG) for workers' compensation medical treatment in Texas.
 The ODG provides evidence-based guidelines to ensure appropriate treatment.
-DWC also requires MDGuidelines for disability management and return-to-work.
+The Division of Workers’ Compensation also requires MDGuidelines for disability management and return-to-work.
 Health care providers and payors are required to use both the ODG and MDGuidelines.